robledop/experiment64/docs/signals.md

 The libc `sigaction()` wrapper always installs a restorer trampoline, so user code should not set `sa_restorer` manually.
-If a handler is installed without an `sa_restorer` (e.g. bypassing libc), the kernel panics on the interrupt delivery path rather than delivering `SIGSEGV`.
+If a handler is installed without an `sa_restorer` (e.g. bypassing libc), behavior differs by delivery path: on the syscall return path, the process is terminated with `SIGSEGV`; on the interrupt return path, the kernel panics.

 ---